UTFacultiesBMSResearchEthics (BMS/domain HSS)

 Guidance on Data Management for students

-Starting this 2021/2022 academic year, there are a series of micro-lectures available teaching students how to handle their data during, and after, their study.
+There are a series of micro-lectures available teaching students how to handle their data during, and after, their study.
 Based on 5 simple questions, all aspects of Research Data Management (RDM) will be addressed in fun, animated, short online recordings.
-Go to Vimeo for all 5 recordings https://vimeo.com/showcase/8682601.
+Next to that, we have listed some data storage options specifically for students

 Privacy (GDPR) & Personal Data